kentwilliam/kwcom_node/static/notes/rebooting-my-website.md

 I figured I'd write a few lines about this newest iteration of kentwilliam.com.

-Thus far, there's not that much truly *new* here.
-With time, I hope it can serve as a reasonable online portfolio of sorts, but for now, what's most important to me is to *write more*, and this will be my outlet.
+With time, I hope this site can serve as an online portfolio of sorts, but for now, my aim is simply to *write more*, and this will be my outlet.

 To get started and avoid over-thinking it, I'm planning to start writing up small notes on the books I've read recently, and perhaps also some on videogames and records of note.
 I like the idea of this site becoming a bit of a log of the things I've discovered and loved.

 ## What's the tech?

-Technically, this new version of the site is written on Node, using the [`marked`](https://www.npmjs.com/package/marked) and [`memory-cache`](https://www.npmjs.com/package/memory-cache) packages and not much else.
-The notes are markdown files, read on request and then cached in-memory.
+Technically, this new version of the site is written on Node, using the `marked` and `memory-cache` NPM packages and not much else.
+The notes themselves are markdown files, read on request and then cached in-memory.

 You can check out the implementation [on GitHub](https://github.com/kentwilliam/kwcom_node) if you're curious.